-This guide details five common AR-15 setup mistakes, drawing from the expertise of Classic Firearms hosts Kaya and Jason.
-Key takeaways include optimizing weapon light placement to prevent accidental discharges and suppressor shadow, using witness marks to ensure screw security, avoiding oversized magazine releases that can cause accidental drops, being judicious about accessory weight and utility, and marking magazines for reliability and caliber identification.
-The advice emphasizes practical, real-world application for tactical setups.
+This guide details common AR-15 setup mistakes and their corrections, drawing from the expertise of Classic Firearms.
+Key takeaways include proper weapon light placement to avoid suppressor shadow and accidental activation, the importance of witness marking screws to detect loosening, and avoiding oversized magazine releases that can cause accidental drops.
+The video also stresses the need to critically assess accessory weight and utility, particularly on SBRs, and the crucial practice of marking magazines for reliability and caliber identification.

 Gun Laws by State